mbed-ce/mbed-mcuboot-bootloader/README.md

 The returned BlockDevice is expected to have a size equivalent to the configuration `mcuboot.slot-size` as mentioned previously.
 The default implementation uses a SlicingBlockDevice to reduce the BD size to meet this constraint.

 Since the Mbed-OS mcuboot port uses Mbed's `BlockDevice` API, there is a lot of flexibility when providing the secondary memory region.
-For example, you can use a `FlashIAPBlockDevice` if your application is small enough to fit two copies in the internal flash.
+For example, if you enable the `secondary-slot-in-flash` option, you can use a `FlashIAPBlockDevice` if your application is small enough to fit two copies in the internal flash.
 If you also use your external flash chip for data storage you can simply wrap the whole `BlockDevice` object in a `SlicingBlockDevice` with a nonzero offset to give mcuboot access to a certain region of your external flash.

 ## Additional Configuration